 This is typically a very long process and could end up costing thousands of dollars, even if your child is never deported.

 Additionally, this is a one-time exception.
 If your child ends up with two or more offenses for marijuana possession, the situation becomes much worse.

 A conviction of possessing a controlled substance could result in a green card holder facing deportation.
 Unlike a marijuana conviction, there is no exception for any other type of drug under the law.
 The amount of drugs found also does not matter.

 Controlled substances can include completely illegal drugs, such as cocaine or heroin, as well as medications available by prescription, such as Xanax or Hydrocodone.

 This means that your child could be facing deportation for the possession of one Xanax pill as a green card holder, whereas a U.S. citizen may get off with just probation.

 4. Drug Addiction

-- Green card holders who are drug addicts can face deportation under U.S. immigration laws.
-It is not necessary to have a criminal conviction of any kind, simply admitting to drug use, being a drug addict, or based on an evidence from a medical report could be enough for deportation.
+Green card holders who are drug addicts can face deportation under U.S. immigration laws.
+It is not necessary to have a criminal conviction of any kind.
+Simply admitting to drug use, being a drug addict, or based on evidence from a medical report could be enough for deportation.

 Protecting your children from getting deported due to one or more of the reasons listed above may be easier than you think.
-According to the USCIS, if you become a U.S. citizen and your child:
+According to the USCIS, your child can automatically get their U.S. citizenship if you become a U.S. citizen and your child:

 - Is a green card holder